An Evening in Paris: Plot

-After being unsuccessful in finding her true love in her own country, India, the rich Deepa (Sharmila Tagore) goes to Paris, France in search of it.
-Her father's secretary already lives there, so to take care of her in the unknown country, her father informs him and also hires an assistant, Honey, and a driver, Makhan Singh (Rajendra Nath).
-On one of her outings, Deepa meets Shyam/Sam (Shammi Kapoor), who immediately falls in love with her and begins to follow her around.
+After being unsuccessful in finding her true love in her own country, India, the rich Deepa goes to Paris, France, in search of it.
+Her father's secretary already lives there, so to take care of her in the unknown country, her father informs him and also hires an assistant, Honey, and a driver, Makhan Singh.
+On one of her outings, Deepa meets Shyam/Sam, who immediately falls in love with her and begins to follow her around.
 After some initial resistance, Deepa eventually gives in to his charms.

-Meanwhile, Deepa's father's secretary's son, Shekhar (Pran) needs money to clear his gambling debts.
+Meanwhile, Deepa's father's secretary's son, Shekhar needs money to clear his gambling debts.
 Knowing that Deepa is rich, he plans to marry her.
 Jack, a gangster to whom he owes the money, threatens him that he should repay the debts at the earliest.
 Shekhar tells him that he will do so soon by marrying a rich girl, Deepa.
 However, since Deepa does not love him, she refuses, telling him that she only loves Sam.

 When Jack sees Deepa, he is taken aback and mistakes her to be someone he knows.
 But Deepa remains clueless.
 Jack then takes Shekhar to his casino/ hotel, where they see a girl who is identical to Deepa.
-Her name is Suzy (Sharmila Tagore), a club dancer in the same casino.
+Her name is Suzy, a club dancer in the same casino.

 Shekhar, angry at Deepa, hatches a plan.
 He approaches Suzy and convinces her to be a part of his plan by offering her a huge amount of money.
 He takes Suzy with him and shows her Deepa with Sam, so that she can learn her mannerisms.
 When Jack kidnaps the real Deepa, Shekhar puts Suzy in her place at her home.
 Due to this replacement, initially, nobody finds out about Deepa's kidnapping.
 Suzy pretends to be Deepa and goes out with Sam.
 Eventually, Sam starts to notice the difference.
-He get suspicious when he notices Suzy (pretending to be Deepa) smoking and drinking.
+He gets suspicious when he notices Suzy (pretending to be Deepa) smoking and drinking.

 Deepa's father learns of Deepa's kidnapping and flies to Paris.
-He and Sam discover that Suzy is Deepa's lost twin sister, who had been kidnapped when she was very young and her real name is Roopa.
+He and Sam discover that Suzy is Deepa's lost twin sister, who had been kidnapped when she was very young, and her real name is Roopa.
 Deepa's father is overjoyed that he has found his daughter, but Suzy refuses to accept herself as his daughter.